Satyam-79/unScrawl/README.md

 7. Open your browser and navigate to http://localhost:5000 to check the API is active

 ## CI/CD
 This project uses GitHub Workflows for continuous integration and delivery.
-The pipeline includes steps for linting, testing, and deploying the app to Azure Container Instances.
+The pipeline includes steps for deploying the app to Azure Container Instance.